Primary hyperparathyroidism is state of high levels of parathyroid hormone due to unregulated overproduction of parathyroid hormone.

 The nadir of serum calcium usually occurs 24-72 hours after surgery.
 Not all patients become symptomatic.

-At 1-2 weeks postoperatively normal calcium levels [irrespective of increased parathyroid levels] indicates absence of persistent disease in most patients.
+At 1-2 weeks postoperatively normal calcium levels [irrespective of increased parathyroid levels] indicates the absence of persistent disease in most patients.

 Further, periodic disease, periodic serum calcium levels are determined to recurrence or persistence.